-Students who do not submit completed records of their background checks, drug screen, certifications, and immunizations records prior to the first day of class will be removed from all of their clinical and theory courses.
-Non-compliance will result in the immediate removal from nursing core courses and the student will not be permitted to reenroll until the following semester.
+Students who do not submit completed records of their background checks, drug screen, certifications, and immunizations records as defined by the Department Chair are considered non-compliant.
+Immediate remove from nursing core courses will occur and the student will not be permitted to reenroll until further determination.